ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - **Sehrish Kanwal**, from Australia, worked to improve the [RNAsum R package](https://github.com/umccr/RNAsum), an RNA-seq reporting workflow designed to post-process, summarise, and visualize outputs.
 Sehrish worked on the package and a paper about it.
 The [package website](https://umccr.github.io/RNAsum/) presents more information on the package's functionalities.
 Her mentor was [Emi Tanaka](/author/emi-tanaka/) from Australia.

 - **Jacqui Levy**, from Canada, worked on the [icicle package](https://github.com/Jacqui-123/icicle) to tidy and calculate ice cycle variables from thousands of open-source hydrological stations that are managed by the Water Survey of Canada.
 This R package will give scientists the tools to assess ice cycle variables and how they might be changing over time for any river station.
-Her mentor is [Jonathan Keane](/author/jonathan-keane/), from the US.
+Her mentor was [Jonathan Keane](/author/jonathan-keane/), from the US.

 - **Binod Jung Bogati**, from Nepal, worked on the [nepalcensus](https://github.com/rugnepal/nepalcensus) package, which provides a comprehensive and up-to-date tool for accessing and exploring demographic, socio-economic, and geographic data collected during the most recent census conducted in Nepal.
 The package aims to facilitate data analysis and visualization for researchers, policymakers, and anyone interested in understanding and utilizing census data effectively for various applications and insights.
-His mentor is [Erle Holgersen](/author/erle-holgersen/) from Canada.
+His mentor was [Erle Holgersen](/author/erle-holgersen/) from Canada.

 ## Outreach Activities